-The file type abbreviation table contains a map of the 3-character abbreviations for file types to their corresponding real CMS file types and their base file types.
-(A base file type is the file type used when there is no service).
+The system-level file type abbreviation table (VM SYSABRVT) contains a map of the 3-character abbreviations for file types to their corresponding real CMS file types and their base file types.
 This translation is required by VMSES/E when processing PTF-numbered parts.
-The file type abbreviation table is shipped as part of the VMSES/E component.
+VM SYSABRVT is shipped as part of the VMSES/E component.